octopusthink/nautilus/src/components/ui/Tags/README.md

 <React.Fragment>
   <Heading>Wonder Women</Heading>
-  <Paragraph>Once upon a time there were a whole group of lady-types who lived in a beautiful paradise-land called... well, I forget but it was really pretty and just chock full of badass ladies.</Paragraph>
+  <Paragraph>Once upon a time there were a whole group of lady-types who lived in a beautiful paradise-land called… well, I forget but it was really pretty and just chock full of badass ladies.</Paragraph>
   <Tags>
     <Tags.Tag color="hotpink">Amazon</Tags.Tag>
     <Tags.Tag color="hotpink">Superhero</Tags.Tag>